Banff Dogsledding Tours

 Iconic to the great white north and our most popular activity is dogsledding.
 These docile and well-trained animals take you on a journey like no other through our Rocky Mountains.

-With five Banff dogsledding tour options to choose from in two locations, we have options to suit all needs and family size.
+With six Banff dogsledding tour options to choose from in two locations, we have options to suit all needs and family size.
 Like sleigh rides, this is another great family winter activity that allows parents to take their children (infants 0-5 y/o often riding at a lower cost) on this unique experience.

 Dogsledding tours range from 30 minutes to 4 hours – you can even combine your dogsledding tour with a scenic helicopter flight!

 Want to mush at beautiful Lake Louise in Banff National Park?
 Get a taste for dogsledding on a 30 minute dogsled on an guide driven sled through an area that looks like ‘Narnia’ or take a longer 1.5 hour dogsled to a pass at the Continental Divide where your guide will encourage you to try ‘driving’ the team home under their supervision.
 Lake Louise is the best dogsledding location for a more relaxed, romantic dogsled ride as these lean race style dogs take you through stunning winter landscapes with views of the tallest peaks and icy glaciers.
 For those looking for a private dogsledding experience where you can drive your own sled and be the only ones on the trail, the 1.5 hour Great Alone Tour is an exclusive option perfect for your small group.

 “A romantic and unique experience!
 A must do in Lake Louise.
 Reserve your spots fast, we sell out quick.”

 Banff Dogsledding Tours (Canmore, Spray Lakes)